Vinjul1704/SoulsTAS/README.md

 ## Roadmap and future plans:
-- v0.1 (current): Initial version, support for Elden Ring
+- v0.1 (current): Initial (barely working, held together with duct tape) version, support for Elden Ring
 - v0.2: Code and stability improvements, fixed `await_control` action, additional actions (feel free to request some!)
 - v0.3: Send inputs directly to the game and don't require you to be tabbed in
 - v0.4: Support for Sekiro and Dark Souls 3